TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/Connection/Index.rst

 However, for an extension developer, the class provides a list of "short-hand" methods that allow you to deal with "simple" query cases without the complexity of the :ref:`query builder <database-query-builder>`.
-Using these methods usually ends up in rather short and eas-to-read code.
+Using these methods usually ends up in rather short and easy-to-read code.
 The methods have in common that they only support "equal" comparisons in :sql:`WHERE` conditions, that all fields and values are automatically fully quoted, and that the created queries are executed right away.